 2022 International Writing Program (IWP) Fall Residency

-The U.S. Embassy in Tbilisi is pleased to announce call for applications for the International Writing Program (IWP) Fall Residency.
-The Residency in Iowa City will take place from August 30 to November 17, 2020 (dates may be subject to adjustments).
+The U.S. Embassy in Tbilisi is pleased to announce a call for applications for the International Writing Program (IWP) Fall Residency.

 The International Writing Program (IWP) is an internationally known annual forum at the University of Iowa, which brings together emerging literary figures from around the world for a 12-week writer-in-residency program.
 The IWP Fall Residency brings together globally recognized writers and up-and-coming literary creators in all genres for a multicultural exchange designed to help participants hone their writing skills, participate in group projects, teach, and collaborate on in-depth outreach events with U.S. communities, organizations, and businesses.

 Nominees must be fluent in English, comfortable with cross-cultural interactions, and prepared to engage with writers from diverse backgrounds.